FlorianS4/Project-2-Memory-Game-JS/README.md

 ## Credits
 ### Content
 - I used [this You Tube tutorial](https://www.youtube.com/watch?v=r_PL0K2fGkY) by [Florian Pop](https://www.youtube.com/@FlorinPop) to implement Popup for Instructions, the Game itself, Game End Screen and Scoreboard.
-I wanted to avaid creating addtional HTML Page so i used Pop-up.
+I wanted to avoid creating an addtional HTML Page so i used a pop-up.
 - I used different templates to learn from for the memory quiz:
     - [Geeks for Geeks template](https://www.geeksforgeeks.org/build-a-memory-card-game-using-html-css-and-javascript/)
     - [You Tube Video Tutorial](https://www.youtube.com/watch?v=dqqxkrKhfS4) by [Coding Artist](https://www.youtube.com/@CodingArtist)
     - [Memory Game Template via Medium](https://aadaobi.medium.com/building-a-memory-matching-game-in-javascript-48e792c7b563) by [Michelle Aniuchi](https://aadaobi.medium.com/).

-- For the shuffle function i had to read into the [Fisher Yates Shuffle](https://bost.ocks.org/mike/shuffle/) method.
+- For the shuffle function I had to read into the [Fisher Yates Shuffle](https://bost.ocks.org/mike/shuffle/) method.

 - As the JavaScript modules of the Code Institute Diploma did not cover local storage, I had to do a bit of research into this topic:
-    - I used this [video tutorial](https://www.youtube.com/watch?v=DFhmNLKwwGw&list=PLDlWc9AfQBfZIkdVaOQXi1tizJeNJipEx&index=10) on YouTube by [James Q Quick](https://www.youtube.com/channel/UC-T8W79DN6PBnzomelvqJYw) for how to save the name and the movfe count to an object, that would be saved into an array in local storage.
+    - I used this [video tutorial](https://www.youtube.com/watch?v=DFhmNLKwwGw&list=PLDlWc9AfQBfZIkdVaOQXi1tizJeNJipEx&index=10) on YouTube by [James Q Quick](https://www.youtube.com/channel/UC-T8W79DN6PBnzomelvqJYw) for how to save the name and the move count to an object, that would be saved into an array in local storage.
     - I used this [video tutorial](https://www.youtube.com/watch?v=jfOv18lCMmw&list=PLDlWc9AfQBfZIkdVaOQXi1tizJeNJipEx&index=10) on Youtube by [James Q Quick](https://www.youtube.com/channel/UC-T8W79DN6PBnzomelvqJYw) to learn how to insert the local storage into the scoreboard.

 ### Resources Used
-- Code Institute's lessons (love running project)
+- Code Institute's lessons (love maths project)
 - [Stack Overflow](https://stackoverflow.com/)
 - [W3Schools](https://www.w3schools.com/)
 ### Media